phetsims/quadrilateral/doc/implementation-notes.md

 - Controlling the simulation with camera input by watching colored markers on a tangible device.
   - Code for this is not checked in, see https://github.com/phetsims/quadrilateral/issues/20 for history.

-/model/prototype/TangibleConnectionModel.ts is also the fundamental component for modelling the connections with various prototypes.
+/model/prototype/TangibleConnectionModel.ts is also the fundamental component for modelling connections for various prototypes.

 #### Debugging
 There is a debugging panel that displays quadrilateral and simulation state.
 Can be used with query parameter `?showModelValues`.